Flood Ready Freddy holding a wet dog, named scout.

 Arroyo Mocho Stanley Reach Bank Stabilization Project progress

 The Arroyo Mocho Stanley Reach Bank Stabilization Project was authorized for construction in April 2021 and began in May 2021.
 At the end of June, approximately 50% of the channel restoration had been completed.
-Work is ahead of schedule to be completed in 2021, instead of 2022.

 The Bank Stabilization, Arroyo Del Valle Project

-The team continued work on the the bank stabilization of Arroyo Del Valle and restored 220 linear feet of levee and added 150 ft of geogrid support.
+The team continued work on the bank stabilization of Arroyo Del Valle and restored 220 linear feet of levee and added 150 ft of geogrid support.

 6 horizontal drains installed